yj7082126/musubi-tuner/README.md

 - Jan 08, 2025
     - __Important Update__: Fixed a bug where latents were scaled twice during caching and training.
 Please re-run `cache_latents.py` (without specifying `--skip_existing`) to re-cache latents.

+### Releases

+We are grateful to everyone who has been contributing to the Musubi Tuner ecosystem through documentation and third-party tools.
+To support these valuable contributions, we recommend working with our [releases](https://github.com/kohya-ss/musubi-tuner/releases) as stable reference points, as this project is under active development and breaking changes may occur.

+You can find the latest release and version history in our [releases page](https://github.com/kohya-ss/musubi-tuner/releases).

 ## Overview